All Episodes

 Because climate change is how, well, climate change and the insiders are using it to coalesce and enable this gigantic government authority over everybody.

-Don't you hear what Schaeffer said?
+No, did you hear what Schieffer said?

 Somebody else said something like that recently.

-It was something that wasn't Letterman, but somebody else.
+It wasn't Letterman, it was somebody else.

 Anyway, too late, Bob.